Data Protection

 The partner remains the data controller and is therefore responsible for any data entered into the platform.
 The partner should therefore be informed and in compliance with their data protection legislation.

-Please, contact our Account Manager Team to discuss any requirements and questions in regard to our GDPR at info@121.global.
+Please, contact our Account Manager Team to discuss any requirements and questions in regard to our GDPR responsibilities at info@121.global.

 2. Where and how do you store and process data?